Cosys-Lab/Cosys-AirSim/docs/px4_setup.md

 You should [also use QGroundControl](#setting-up-px4-hardware-in-loop) and make sure you can arm and takeoff in QGroundControl properly.

-Finally, this also can be a machine performance issue in some rare cases, check your [hard drive performance](hard_drive.md).

 #### Can I use Arducopter or other MavLink implementations?

 Our code is tested with the [PX4 firmware](https://dev.px4.io/).
 We have not tested Arducopter or other mavlink implementations.
 Some of the flight API's do use the